SheepTester/uxdy/webreg-scraping/README.md

 | `PRINT_FLAG`         | `" "`                              | Usually ` `, but can also be `Y` or `N` or `5` (equiv to `Y`).   |
 | `FK_SST_SCTN_STATCD` | `"AC"`                             | Determines what is shown in its row.                             |

+`BEGIN_HH_TIME`, `BEGIN_MM_TIME`, `END_HH_TIME`, and `END_MM_TIME` are all `0`
+(12 am) if the time is TBA.

+The building and room numbers are TBA together (i.e. it's not possible for just the room number to be RBA).
+The group time and days are also TBA together (i.e. it's not possible for just the times to be TBA).
+The building and room number are only known if the time and days of the meeting are already known.
+For example, it's possible for the time of a section to be known, while the room is still TBA (this tends to be the case for finals sections).

 If `SECT_CODE`'s final 2 digits are not `00` and the meeting type (`FK_SPM_SPCL_MTG_CD`) is normal (`" "`) or TBA, then WebReg considers it a "cateAX," which presumably forms a list of non-final meetings.